baifontikamara/Telecom-Fraud-Detection-Revenue-Assurance/README.md

-# Telecom-Fraud-Detection-Revenue-Assurance
+# Telecom-Fraud-Detection-&-Revenue-Assurance

 An AI-powered Telecom Fraud Detection and Revenue Assurance System.

-## Overview

-This project implements a fraud detection and revenue assurance system for telecom companies using AI, machine learning, and data analytics.
-It consists of two main components:

-# Project Setupp & Execution
+# Project Setup & Execution
 prerequisites:
 - **Docker**: To run the system.
 - **PostgreSQL**: To store and manage data.